Secure coding in PHP Training Course

 - Understand the fundamental concepts of security, IT security, and secure coding

-- Learn about web vulnerabilities beyond the OWASP Top Ten and discover how to prevent them
+- Learn about web vulnerabilities beyond the OWASP Top Ten and how to avoid them

 - Gain a practical understanding of cryptography

-- Learn about common coding mistakes and how to avoid them
+- Learn about common coding mistakes and how to prevent them

-- Receive information on recent vulnerabilities in the Java framework
+- Gain insight into recent vulnerabilities in the Java framework

-- Access sources and further reading materials on secure coding practices
+- Receive sources and further reading materials on secure coding practices

 Audience